Skip navigation

 6. Self-educate by reading books, watching videos and listening to podcasts to understand the different experiences your colleagues may be facing.

-7. Invest in ERG leadership development – training ERG leaders in classes like storytelling or influence can amplify the collective impact within the organization.
+7. Invest in professional development for ERG leaders – training ERG leaders in classes like storytelling or influence can amplify the collective impact within the organization.

 The Electives team continues to be bullish on ERGs and the people who lead these communities in their company.
 So much hard work goes into the creation of and the ongoing development of an ERG.